daptin/daptin/README.md

 ## Tech Goals

-- Zero config start (sqlite db for fresh install, mysql/postgres is recommanded for serious use)
+- Zero config start (sqlite db for no-config install, mysql/postgres is recommended for serious use)
 - A closely knit set of functionality which work together
-- Completely configurable at runtime, can be run without any dev help
+- Completely configurable at runtime
-- Stateless(Horizontally scalable)
+- Stateless (Horizontally scalable)
-- Try to piggyback on used/known standards
+- Piggyback on used/known standards
 - Runnable on all types on devices
 - Cross platform app using [qt](https://github.com/therecipe/qt) (very long term goal.
 A responsive website for now.)